kingsfordgroup/parana2/README.md

 From the top level directory, one should execute the following commands (> designates the prompt):

     > mkdir build
     > cd build
     > cmake ..
     > make
+    > mv bin ..

 Any errors are likely the result of a missing library.
+The last line moves the binary directory (containing the `parana2` executable) to the same relative path it's in in the binary release.

 Running the program
 -------------------